telerik/xaml-docs/controls/radpropertygrid/getting-started/gettingstarted-customized-property-definitions.md

 ![](images/RadPropertyGrid_CustomizedPropertyDefinitions.png)

-You may also use the RadPropertyGrid to edit directly the properties of the object it is bound to.
-So, once you change the values inside the RadPropertyGrid, the RadButton Width and Height will be resized:
+You may also use RadPropertyGrid to edit directly the properties of the object it is bound to.
+So, once you change the values inside RadPropertyGrid,  RadButton's Width and Height will be resized:

 ![](images/RadPropertyGrid_CustomizedPropertyDefinitions2.png)